hashicorp/terraform/website/docs/modules/usage.html.markdown

 as installing providers.

-By default the command will not check for available updates to already-installed modules, but you can use the `-update` option to check for available upgrades.
+By default the command will not check for available updates to already-installed modules, but you can use the `-upgrade` option to check for available upgrades.
 When version constraints are specified (as described in the following section) a newer version will be used only if it is within the given constraint.